indrajeettripathy/indrajeettripathy/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-Indrajeet-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/indrajeet-tripathy/)](https://www.linkedin.com/in/indrajeet-tripathy/)

 Strong in design and integration with intuitive problem-solving skills.
-Proficient in HTML, CSS, Bootstrap, JAVASCRIPT, Nodejs, Mongodb, Reactjs, JQuery.
+Proficient in TABLEAU, POWERBI, MSBI, INFORMATICA, SQL, PYTHON, R,.
 Passionate about implementing and launching new projects.
 Ability to translate business requirements into technical solutions.
-Looking to start the career as an entry-level software engineer with a reputed firm driven by technology.
+Looking to start the career as an entry-level Business analyst with a reputed firm driven by technology.
 💬 Ask me about ...- 🌱 I’m currently learning ...
 📫 You can reach me:  <a href="mailto:indrajeettripathy@gmail.com"><img src="https://img.shields.io/badge/gmail-%23DD0031.svg?&style=flat-square&logo=gmail&logoColor=white"/></a>